Mitosis Necklace in silver displayed on a white background, showing its 3D-printed design inspired by cell division.

 FAQ

-A: 41 mm on a 45 cm sterling silver chain with a 5 cm extender.
-925 sterling silver, nickel-free and hypoallergenic.
+41 mm sterling silver pendant on a 45 cm sterling silver chain with 5 cm extender.
+925 polished sterling silver, nickel-free and hypoallergenic.
+Ships free worldwide via DHL Express in 1-5 business days.
+Comes in a ready-to-gift jewelry box with the 30-day “Love It or Return It” policy.

 Genetics